Skip to content

 How It Works

-The app starts by asking what kind of brain you have, then curates everything around that.
+The app asks what kind of brain you have, then shows you stuff based on that.
 ADHD rooms have high-energy activities with space to run around and burn off steam.
-Dyslexia rooms tap into imagination with drawing stations and art.
-Each disability gets activities that treat your brain as a superpower, not a problem.
-You can search by brain type, activity style, and accessibility needs, or explore an interactive map to see what is close by โ€“ including bus routes for kids who do not have a ride.
+Dyslexia rooms have drawing stations and art projects.
+Each brain type gets activities that match how you think and learn.
+You can search by brain type, activity style, and what you need for accessibility, or check out the map to see what’s nearby β€” including bus routes if you don’t have a ride.

 Community Feedback